CAMIN-neuro/GAN-MAT/docs/source/Table/MAIN OUTPUTS.rst

 Synthesized microstructural gradient
 ---------------------------------------------------

-We calculate gradients using diffusion embeding and normalized angle similarity with 0.9 sparsity.
-More detail in */GAN-MAT/functions/preprocessing.py*
+We calculated gradients using diffusion embedding and normalized angle kernel with 0.9 sparsity.
+More details in */GAN-MAT/functions/preprocessing.py*

 .. code-block::